Skip to main content

 This is more likely if pleurisy is caused by pulmonary embolism or a bacterial infection.

-If pleural effusion does not clear up as your pleurisy is treated or you're very short of breath, the fluid may need to be drained.
+• pleural effusion does not clear up as your pleurisy is treated

-This can be done under general anaesthetic (you will be asleep) or local anaesthetic (numbs a specific area of your body).
+This can be done under general anaesthetic (you will be asleep) or local anaesthetic (numbs an area of your body).

 The fluid is drained by inserting a needle or tube through the chest wall.
-You may need to stay in hospital for a few days if a lot of fluid has to be drained away.
+You may need to stay in hospital for a few days if there is a lot of fluid to be drained.

 Content supplied by the NHS and adapted for Ireland by the HSE